interuss/dss/config/README.md

         ./make-certs.py [--node-address <ADDRESS> <ADDRESS> <ADDRESS> ...]
             [--ca-cert-to-join <CA_CERT_FILE>]

-*   Supply the following flags only if joining an existing CockroachDB cluster:
-    *   --node-address needs to include all the hostnames and/or IP addresses that other CockroachDB clusters will use to connect to your cluster.
-It should include the addresses of your nodes as well.
+    1. If you want other clusters to be able to connect to your cluster (including if you are joining an existing cluster) then `--node-address` needs to include all the hostnames and/or IP addresses that other CockroachDB clusters will use to connect to your cluster.
 Wildcard notation is supported, so you can use `*.<subdomain>.<domain>.com>`.
         The entries should be separated by spaces.
+These entries should correspond to the entries in values.yaml Hostnames.DBNodes.
-    *   If you are joining existing clusters you need their CA public cert, which is concatenated with yours.
+    1. If you are joining existing clusters you need their CA public cert, which is concatenated with yours.
 Set `--ca-cert-to-join` to a `ca.crt` file.
 Reach out to existing operators to request their public cert and node hostnames.